 Step 4: Make a Recording

-Once enough original material has been accrued, a rap artist can begin to create a CD.
-They need to choose a studio, producer and possibly even a record label to record the CD.
-Having a CD gives a rap artist another marketing tool to hand out to fans, producers, concert venues and other rappers.
-Artists may self-distribute through their website or social interactions, or they may arrange to sell the CD through a retail store.
+Once enough original material has been accrued, a rap artist can begin to create an album or recording.
+They need to choose a studio, producer and possibly even a record label to record their material.
+Having a legit recording gives a rap artist another marketing tool to hand out to fans, producers, concert venues and other rappers.
+Artists typically self-distribute through their websites or social interactions, or they may arrange to sell product through a retail store.

 Step 5: Continue Marketing and Improving for Career Advancement